Convert DFONT to CFF

 The DFONT file extension stands for "Data Fork Font", a format used in Mac OS X (now macOS).
 Introduced to replace the older resource fork-based TrueType fonts, DFONT consolidates all font data into the data fork, enhancing compatibility with the OS X file system.
 Historically, DFONT was employed for system fonts like Courier and Helvetica, but it has been largely superseded by TrueType (TTF) and OpenType (OTF) formats.
 DFONT files are specific to macOS and cannot be used on Windows or Linux systems.

-You will be redirected to the download page to see the conversion status and download your CFF file.
+You will be redirected to the download page to obtain the CFF font.